 Trees not only add beauty to our neighborhoods and quality to our daily lives, they provide a home for our local wildlife and are nature's greatest tool for cooling our City, cleaning our air and combating climate change.
 As we face a warming climate and increasing pollution, we need more trees, not less - and we need a comprehensive set of tree policies and long-range strategies to get us there.
 Los Angeles currently has one of the largest and most diverse urban canopies in the world - but it needs protecting.
 If we want our trees to be here tomorrow, we need to start prioritizing them today.

 But our tree policies need fixing down to the very root.
-In October 2018, I co-introduced a slate of motions that would address a number of issues facing our urban canopy.
-They include:
+I co-introduced a slate of motions that would address a number of issues facing our urban canopy.
+On August 12th, 2020, City Council approved my legislation calling for a series of steps towards strengthening our urban canopy.

 Staffing increases at the Urban Forestry Division (UFD) of the Bureau of Street Services to pre-2008 levels.